-- a calendar for professional development events for both NZPsS and external events; - · the Society's position statements, media releases and submissions; - vacancies for psychologists from around the country (and further); - · PsychDirect: find a psychologist; - · bicultural resources 'Nga Kete'; - · links to worldwide resources and access sites for journals; - information for the public and much more.
+- a calendar for professional development events for both NZPsS and external events; - the Society's position statements, media releases and submissions; - vacancies for psychologists from around the country (and further); - · PsychDirect: find a psychologist; - bicultural resources 'Nga Kete'; - links to worldwide resources and access sites for journals; - information for the public and much more.

-Login on the page you want to visit.
-Enter your email address and password to proceed.
-You are then able to access the Find a Supervisor and Find a Mentor databases; PROQUEST psychology database, the current issue of the New Zealand Journal of Psychology and Psychology Aotearoa, webinars, practice resources, our other publications, a membership directory and general NZPsS information and more.
+On the homepage there is a button for members' logon or you can login on the page you want to visit.
+Click this button and enter your password to proceed.
+You are then able to access the Psychotherapynet free pd-videos; Find a Supervisor and Find a Mentor databases; PROQUEST psychology database, the current New Zealand Journal of Psychology, webinars, practice resources, our other publications, a membership directory and general NZPsS information and more.
 If you haven't received an email with a link to create your password, please contact: